PoT-O: Proof of Tensor Optimizations (TW-RPC-001)

 PoolStrat -.->|"future"| PoTService

-ChainBridge -.->|"future"| PoTProgramHow This Could Improve AI Efficiency / Performance / Advancements
+ChainBridge -.->|"future"| PoTProgramHow This Could Affect AI Efficiency and Performance

 PoT-O transforms global mining hardware—currently dominated by energy-intensive ASICs performing repetitive, valueless SHA-256 hashes—into a massive, incentivized distributed compute grid specialized in tensor primitives (matrix multiplications, small convolutions, ReLU/GeLU activations, etc.).
 These operations form the foundational building blocks of virtually all modern neural networks.